nest/nest-simulator/doc/userdoc/sli_docs/neural-simulations.rst

    SLI ] GetKernelStatus /recording_backends get ==

-The list of available device models can be retrieved by calling ``GetKernelStatus /node_models get`.
+A list of node models including all available device models can be retrieved by calling ``GetKernelStatus /node_models get`.
 The most important devices are:

 * ``voltmeter`` Device to observe membrane potentials.